begmuhommet/low-ops-docs/docs/how-to/onboard-new-application.md

 ![](../assets/component_creating.jpg)

-4. Once the application is created, it will appear in the list of apps on the home page.
+4. Once the application is created, it will appear in the list of the apps on the home page.

 ![](../assets/component_created.jpg)